syncissue/new-age-nt/README.md

 ## Security Notes

-- Never commit sensitive credentials or API keys
+- Client-side Firebase configuration is public and safe to share
-- Always use environment variables for secrets
+- Admin credentials in `.env` are private and should never be committed
 - Keep the `.env` file secure and never share it
-- Use `.env.example` as a template for required variables
+- Use `.env.example` as a template for admin variables

 ## Contributing